LarremoreLab/LarremoreLab.github.io/_pages/opportunities.md

 ## Master's Students

-It never hurts to send an email with your CV and interests!
-Even if I'm not looking for students, my colleagues here and elsewhere often are.
+I'll be on leave for Fall 2023, but, as above, it never hurts to send an email.

 ## Undergraduate Students

-It never hurts to send an email with your current major, coursework background, any other research you've done, and your GPA.
-I'd also love to know what you're interested in, and why.
+I'll be on leave for Fall 2023, but, as above, it never hurts to send an email.